sornas/site-v2/website/pages/gamejam_en.md

 Everybody is welcome, student and non-student alike.
 No previous experience is needed and the event is free of charge.

-<h4 class="highlight">Where is it?</h4>
+<h4 class="highlight">Where are your events held?</h4>

+**Due to COVID-19 events might be held remotely via the [LiU Game Jam Discord](https://discord.gg/eHgXYMS), see the specific event you are interested in for more information.**

-The event will be held at CreActive in Linköping.
+Our events are held at CreActive in Linköping.
 There is wireless internet, free tea, hot chocolate and coffee.

 <h4 class="highlight">FAQ</h4>